jamespilcher/wayfinding-study-tool/README.md

 ## Overview

 This Unity project is intended to be a tool for conducting wayfinding studies, with extinsibility in mind for future studies and parameter tweaks.
+Such a tool was previously not available online.

 This project includes an implementation of the Dual Solution Paradigm (DSP), a framework commonly used in wayfinding studies to analyze how individuals navigate and find their way in different environments.
 Please see [Running a DSP Study](RunningADSPStudy.md) for more info.

 ## Features
+- A fully working Dual Solution Paradigm implementation
 - Stat collection for individual trials and studies as a whole
-- Extensibility for other studies and parameter tweaking.
+- Extensibility for other studies and parameter tweaking in a modern and stable unity version.
+- A framework from which future wayfinding studies can be ran from.

 ## Set up
 1. [Install Unity ](https://unity.com/download)
 1. Clone the repository:
-    ```sh
+    ```
     git clone https://github.com/jamespilcher/wayfinding-study-tool
     ```
 2. Open the project in `Unity 2022.3.30f1` or later.

+## Feature Requests and Issues

+Feature requests should be raised as an [Issue](https://github.com/jamespilcher/wayfinding-study-tool/issues) and contain relevant on what needs to be added.

+Unsurprisingly, issues should also be raised as an Issue.

+You can also find my email on my profile.

+## Custom Logic

+If new logic is added to this project, it is preferable to [fork this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks#about-forks) and, if suitable, submit a pull request.

 ## Special thanks
-Special thanks to Cayley MacArthur, Mark Hancock, Dahzhuang Teng, The Games Institute, and Mitacs for facilitating this project.
+Special thanks to [Cayley MacArthur](https://uwaterloo.ca/stratford-school-of-interaction-design-and-business/profiles/cayley-macarthur), [Mark Hancock](https://uwaterloo.ca/management-science-engineering/profile/m2hancoc), [Dahzhuang Teng](https://www.linkedin.com/in/dazhuang-teng-8b060824a/), [The Games Institute](https://uwaterloo.ca/games-institute/), and [Mitacs](https://www.mitacs.ca/) for facilitating this project.